NovaMoon/TwitchBot/README.md

 You have to edit cfg to your needs!

-add/remove commands in bot.py - you can safely delete my commands. they are for my own use and not needed for you
+add/remove commands in bot.py -

 spl is a starwars spoiler list